 Synthetic fabrics are normally made from polyester blended with Elastene or Spandex to give the fabric the stretch it needs for good mobility.

-Synthetic fibers are great at wicking sweat from your skin and transporting it to the outer surface of the fabric but they don’t breathe as well as Merino wool.
+Synthetic fibers are great at wicking sweat but they don’t breathe as well as Merino.

-Synthetics may be cheaper than wool but they exhibit superior durability.
-They’re not great in really cold or hot weather though.
-This is because they don’t insulate or regulate the skin temperature as well as wool does.
+Synthetics may be cheaper than wool but they are much tougher.
+They’re not great in really cold or hot weather though, because they don’t insulate or regulate the skin temperature as well as wool does.

 If you’re looking for a lightweight, comfortable fabric but you want to save some money then synthetic is the way to go.